zopefoundation/grok/doc/reference/components.rst

 :class:`grok.Adapter`
 =====================

-Implementation, configuration, and registration of Zope 3 adapters.
+Implementation, configuration, and registration of Zope 3 Adapters.

+Adapters are components that are constructed from other components.
+They take an existing interface and extend it to provide a new interface.

 .. class:: grok.Adapter